How To Play Craps Tutorial

 Let’s say you’re at a table with a $5 minimum bet, and you bet that minimum on the pass line 100 times.
 You have $500 at risk.
 The 1.414 percent house edge means that at the end of the trial, the average house take from your $500 is $7.07.

 Now let’s say you bet the $5 minimum on a pass and $10 in double odds.
-Per 100 trials, you risk $500 on a pass and $1,000 on a pass.
+Per 100 trials, you risk $500 on a pass and $1,000 double odds.
 The odds are a break-even bet, so on average, the house take is zero, while the house take on your pass bets remains $7.07.
 When results deviate from average, you can have much larger wins when you take the odds, and also much larger losses.
-But your average loss comes back to that same $7.07 with or without odds.
+Your average loss comes back to that same $7.07 with or without odds.

 Now let’s say you increase your pass bet to $15 without taking odds.
 Your risk per 100 trials increases to $150, and your average loss increase to $21.21.